reflex-dev/reflex-web/docs/ai_builder/images.md

 ## Upload an image to be used within the app

-If you want to upload an image to be used within the app, such as a company logo, then you can manually upload it to the `assets/` folder within the `code` tab, as shown below.
+If you want to upload an image to be used within the app, such as a company logo, then you can manually upload it to the `assets/` folder within the `code` tab.
+Drag and drop the image into the `assets/` folder.

 ```python exec
 import reflex as rx